Bryant, Contreras lead Cubs over Braves in Kazmar’s return

 Kris Bryant and Willson Contreras each homered twice, and the Chicago Cubs beat the Braves 13-4 Saturday on an afternoon when Atlanta returned Sean Kazmar Jr. to the major leagues for the first time in 13 years.

-Javier Báez and David Bote also homered for the Cubs. who stopped a three-game losing streak.
+Javier Báez and David Bote also homered for the Cubs, who stopped a two-game losing streak.
 Chicago entered hitting a major league-worst .166 and then took an 11-0 lead in the fifth.

 The gap between big league appearances was the greatest since that of right-hander Ralph Winegarner, according to Elias Sports Bureau.
 Winegarner played on June 23, 1936, for the Cleveland Indians and did not return to the majors until July 7, 1949, with the St. Louis Browns — a span of 13 years and 14 days.